-Barry Bennell: Man who sued Man City 'baffled' by abuse ruling
+Barry Bennell: Victim who sued Man City 'baffled' by abuse ruling

 "I'm having to try and support them at the same time as trying to look after my own wellbeing, it is very, very difficult," he continued.

-The judge said the connection between the abuse and Bennell's relationship with City was "insufficient to give rise to vicarious liability".
+Mr Justice Johnson said the connection between the abuse and Bennell's relationship with City was "insufficient to give rise to vicarious liability".

 "The relationship gave Bennell the opportunity to commit the abuse, but Manchester City had not entrusted the welfare of the claimants to Bennell," he said.

+Bennell had denied abusing some of the claimants but the judge said in his ruling that Bennell was a "manipulative liar" and not a credible witness, and that each of the claimants had proved they were abused.

-The man said he felt "complete and utter bewilderment" with the ruling.
+The claimant said he felt "complete and utter bewilderment" with the ruling.

 "Bennell was there, he had the run of the place.
 He took us to the changing room.
 On matchdays we got free tickets, we walked through the tunnel," he said.